-(1) In this Act,

-- (a) the transportation or delivery of food on, from or between the premises on which it was grown, raised, cultivated, picked, harvested, collected or caught; - (b) the packing, treating (for example, washing) or storing of food on the premises on which it was grown, raised, cultivated, picked, harvested, collected or caught, or on premises that are associated with the premises on which the food was grown, raised. cultivated. picked, harvested, collected or caught; - (c) the storage of food in a silo that is not connected with a food processing operation and the transportation or delivery of food from, between or to such silos; - (d) the sale of livestock at saleyards and the transportation of livestock to and from saleyards;
+- (1) In this Act, - primary food production means the growing, raising, cultivation, picking, harvesting, collection or catching of food, and includes the following: - (a) the transportation or delivery of food on, from or between the premises on which it was grown, raised, cultivated, picked, harvested, collected or caught; - packing, (b) the treating (for example, washing) or storing of food on the premises on which it was grown, raised, cultivated, picked, harvested, collected or caught, or on premises that are associated with the premises on which the food was grown, raised. cultivated. picked. harvested, collected or caught; - (c) the storage of food in a silo that is not connected with a food processing operation and the transportation or delivery of food from, between or to such silos; - (d) the sale of livestock at saleyards and the transportation of livestock to and from saleyards;

-(e) any other food production activity that is regulated by or under an Act prescribed by the regulations for the purposes of this subsection.
+- (e) any other food production activity that is regulated by or under an Act prescribed by the regulations for the purposes of this subsection. - (2) However, primary food production does not include -

-(2) However,

-primary food production does not include -